23 Jun Private or public blockchain?

 Private or public blockchain?

-By default, the term blockchain is often referred to as a public blockchain.
-The cryptocurrencies that are currently much in the news all make use of a public blockchain.
-This, therefore, seems to be the obvious choice when introducing this technology.
-However, in addition to a public blockchain, there is also the possibility of applying a private blockchain.
-To be able to make the right choice to be used, it must first be clear when which type is used.
+When hearing the term blockchain, the default assumption is often a public blockchain.
+The cryptocurrencies that are currently much in the news all use a public blockchain.
+Therefore, this seems to be the obvious choice when implementing a blockchain.
+However, in addition to a public blockchain, there is also the possibility of using a private blockchain.
+In short: do you use a private or public blockchain?
+The differences and similarities are described below.

 Before we start looking at the differences there are a number of similarities: